 Best Coolers for Hauling Game Meat

 A successful hunt creates an immediate responsibility: getting the meat home in good condition.
 Game meat is the reward for the whole effort, and nothing wastes that reward faster than meat that spoils because it got too warm on a long drive home or a multi-day camp.
-A quality cooler is the difference between a freezer full of clean venison and a hard lesson learned.
 Spending serious money on optics and boots but skimping on the cooler is a mistake plenty of hunters make once.

 This guide explains how to size and choose a cooler for hauling game meat, and how to use it well.